jacelaquerre/AccessLevelControl/README.md

 SHA-512 stands for Secure Hash Algorithm and is a set of cryptographic hash functions designed by the NSA.
 It is a novel hash function that is computed with 64-bit words.
 There are 80 rounds of encryption.

  Attched is a csv file with a test user.
-The username is 'user1' and the password is 'Password1'.
+The username is 'user1' and the password is 'Password1' and has an access level of 1.